eth-vaw-glaciology/course-101-0250-00/website/lecture10.md

 ```
 and converge your reference solution to $\mathrm{tol_{nl}} = 10^{-8}$ using the "normalised" L2-norm of the equation's residual $R_H$ (`norm(R_H)/sqrt(length(R_H))`). _The residual $R_H$ is defined as imbalance of Eq.
 (1), one can obtain by, e.g, moving all terms on the right-hand-side._

-As initial condition, define a Gaussian distribution of $H$ centred in the domain's centre with amplitude of 2 and standard deviation of 1.
+As initial condition, define a Gaussian distribution of $H$ centred in the domain's centre with **amplitude of 2 and standard deviation of 1**.
 Enforce Dirichlet boundary condition $H=0$ an all 6 faces.

 \note{Use [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) and [ImplicitGlobalGrid.jl](https://github.com/eth-cscs/ImplicitGlobalGrid.jl) for the (multi-)XPU implementation.
 You are free to use either `@parallel` or `@parallel_indices` type of kernel definition.}